peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Add(
         PeterO.Numbers.EDecimal otherValue);

 Adds this arbitrary-precision decimal floating-point number and another arbitrary-precision decimal floating-point number and returns the result.
+The exponent for the result is the lower of this arbitrary-precision decimal floating-point number's exponent and the other arbitrary-precision decimal floating-point number's exponent.

 <b>Parameters:</b>